- Process to Add i-SIP URN Number in SBI Net Banking

 If a person explains that the cash deposits are out of the money withdrawn, but the same is not in line with the bank statements is a suspicious transaction.
 Therefore, such transactions may warrant scrutiny.

-CBDT has directed the AO to seek relevant information, i.e. copy of the bank statement/passbook, to form an appropriate view and quantify unexplained deposits.
+CBDT has directed the AO to seek relevant information, i.e., a copy of the bank statement/passbook, to form an appropriate view and quantify unexplained deposits.
 CBDT has further directed the AO to verify the bank statement/passbook to confirm the–

 to verify whether the claim that the cash deposited is out of cash withdrawn from the bank account is acceptable.

-CBDT further instructs AO to take a balanced view considering human behaviour reasonability of such transactions and specific circumstances of the case.
+CBDT further instructs AO to take a balanced view considering the human behavior reasonability of such transactions and the specific circumstances of the case.

 iii) Cash is explained to be out of the income exempt from tax